Alan-Tyler/manager-README/README.md

 I am interested in continually iterating and fine-tuning these beliefs.
 Constructive feedback is always welcome.
 Likewise, if you see a discrepancy between this and my behaviour, please tell me.

 I urge you to hold me accountable to my promises, and to call out anything that might be missing from this document.
 Without your guidance, I will not be able to improve as a manager.
+Same goes if I've come across as an idiot / insensitive / a general jerk; I most certainly am not perfect and I have no ego invested in being so.
+If I act like a dick then call me out for it - I often will have had no clue that I was being so.